 Note: The estimation technique is a two-step system GMM dynamic panel estimators.
 The dependent variable is bank performance measured by roa.
-Capital regulations and bank risk-taking are considered as endogeneous variables. ., denote significance at 10%, 5%, and 1% levels respectively.
-'Test of over-identifying restrictions (H.: over-identifying restrictions are valid).
+Capital regulations and bank risk-taking are considered as endogeneous variables. denote significance at 10%, 5%, and 1% levels respectively.
+'Test of over-identifying restrictions ($H{c:}$ over-identifying restrictions are valid).
 The tests accept the null hypothesis that over-identifying restrictions are valid.
-2Arellano-Bond test for the first-order autocorrelation (Ho: no autocorrelation).
-3Arellano-Bond test for the second-order autocorrelation (Ho: no autocorrelation).
+"Arellano-Bond test for the first-order autocorrelation (Ho: no autocorrelation). #Arellano-Bond test for the second-order autocorrelation (Ho: no autocorrelation). #Arellano-Bond test for the second-order autocorrelation (Ho: no autocorrelation).
 The tests results of AR(1) and AR(2) indicates there is autocorrelation exists in the first-order but not in the second-order.
-4The study rejects the null hypothesis that there is no endogeneity, serial correlation, and heteroscedasticity in all models.
+The study rejects the null hypothesis that there is no endogeneity, serial correlation, and heteroscedasticity in all models.
 All variables are winsorized at the 5% level.